 GROOM and BRIDE, accept that these coins that represent that your love and dedication to each other will be the true prosperity of your marriage to each other.
 Promise that you will love and support each other for eternity.
 Please repeat after me:

 I, GROOM, promise you that I will love and support you forever.

 I, BRIDE, promise you that I will love and support you forever.

 In exchanging these coins, GROOM and BRIDE are vowing undying devotion and support.
 As we witness their acceptance of these coins, we also witness their willingness to be blessed with each other’s company, with each other’s dedication and to always be there in heart and soul for each other in good times and in bad times.”

-Either way that you want to do a coin wedding ceremony, we can help.
+Either way that you want to do a coin wedding ceremony, the Officiant Guy can officiate it.